StanfordHCI/HPDS-legacy/CONTRIBUTING.md

 Even if I (Michael) have moved on from the project by the time you are reading this, if you have any questions that I can help with, consider this an open invitation to [shoot me an email](mailto:coopermj@stanford.edu).
 I'm always happy to help.

+## "The Bird's Eye View" - What Am I Doing?

+This project is the sensing platform for the Hybrid Physical + Digital Spaces Project.
+This sensing platform is going to be used in two ways:

+(1) To power data collection for short-term (1 hr) experiments determining the impact of build environments on human wellbeing.
+These experiments are being done with the Catalyst Group - over Summer 2018 we worked to determine experimental protocol and to find rooms on campus which would be suitable for these experiments to take place (e.g. natural light that can be cut off, building that gives us sufficient data from buildin sensors, etc.).

+(2) To power data collection for a longer-term digital intervention pilot which we intend to pilot in Lantana later this year.
+The idea behind this pilot is that a digital display will be installed in Lantana, the displayed image of which varies depending on users' progress toward goals of wellbeing (these will be determined before installation, but may include increasing one's daily step count, getting sufficient sleep each night, etc.).

+I've also created [a system diagram](https://docs.google.com/presentation/d/1LOPQ9DrceVtQM-4Q3sGZyE6UcYlD4UMBH01ypuS9-ck/edit?usp=sharing) illustrating the various pieces of sensing data which this platform is (and will be) collecting.

 ## Two Apologies In Advance

 This guide is written for someone with a rudimentary knowledge of iOS app development and Swift.
 If your Swift abilities significantly exceed my own, then this guide may be a bit slow for you - if this is the case, I apologize in advance.